rangle/ngCourse2/handout/testing/components/async.md

 # Testing Asynchronous Actions

 Sometimes we need to test components that rely on asynchronous actions that happen at specific times.
-Angular provides a function called `fakeAsync` which allows us to simluate the passage of time.
+Angular provides a function called `fakeAsync` which allows us to simulate the passage of time.
 FakeAsync wraps our tests in a zone and gives us access to the `tick` function which will allow us to simulate the passage of time precisely.

 Suppose we had a component with a button, clicking that button will trigger an action within a setTimeout of 2 seconds.
 Here's what our component and unit test might look like: